pvmiguel/SpanishAcquisitionIQC/docs/user/gui/config/variable_config.rst

    6. For each step of an output variable, after writing the value to the resource, there is a delay of at least the wait time.
 In each order, the delay for all output variables is the longest of the wait times in that order.
 The effective wait time for **gate 4** is 200 ms.

-      For condition variables, this represents a delay that is held after a condition is checked and before measurements are taken again (which may update the condition variables' boolean values).
+      For condition variables, this represents a delay that is held after a condition is checked and before measurements are taken again.
+The condition variable's overall boolean value could change within this timespan.
    7. The "const" checkbox.
 Variables which have this checked (such as **gate 2**) are considered *constant* and are subject to special consideration in some scenarios.

       Condition variables do not have this attribute.